A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Numerical Study

 As a second example, we present the same test case but with significantly higher pressure applied $P = 0.01$.
 Under these load conditions, the contact area is wider ($a = 0.15223$) and the contact pressure higher ($p_0 = 0.083641$).
 It can be considered that the ratio $a/R$ no longer satisfies the hypotheses of Hertz's theory.

 In the same way as before, Figure \ref{fig:mesh2} shows the stress tensor magnitude and computed contact pressure.

-Figure \ref{fig:disp 0point01_a} shows the displacement absolute error in $L^2$ and $H^1$-norms for $N_2 / S_0$ method.
-As expected, optimal convergence is obtained in the $H^1$-norm, (the convergence rate is close to $1.5$) and, according to Aubin-Nische's lemma in the linear case, optimal convergence is also observed for the displacement error $L^2$-norm (rate $2.4$).
-On the other hand, in Figure \ref{fig:disp 0point01_b} it can be seen that the $L^2$-norm of the error of the Lagrange multiplier evidences a suboptimal behaviour: the error, that initially decreases, remains constant for smaller values of $h$.
+Figure \ref{fig:disp 0point01_a} shows the displacement absolute error in $L^2$-norm and $H^1$-{semi-}norm for $N_2 / S_0$ method.
+As expected, optimal convergence is obtained in the $H^1$-{semi-}norm, (the convergence rate is close to $1.5$) and, {while, for the $L^2$-norm we obtain a better rate (as expected by the Aubin-Nische's lemma) which can hardly be estimated precisely from the graph.} On the other hand, in Figure \ref{fig:disp 0point01_b} it can be seen that the $L^2$-norm of the error of the Lagrange multipliers evidences a suboptimal behaviour: the error, that initially decreases, remains constant for smaller values of $h$.
 It may due to the choice of an excessively large normal pressure: the approximated solution converges, but not to the analytical solution, that is no longer valid.
-Indeed, when compared to a refined numerical solution (Figure \ref{fig:disp 0point01_b}), the computed Lagrange multiplier solution converges optimally.
-As it was pointed out above, for these examples the displacement solution error is computed respect to a mored refined numerical solution, therefore, this effect does not present in displacement results.
+Indeed, when compared to a refined numerical solution (Figure \ref{fig:disp 0point01_b}), the computed Lagrange multipliers solution converges optimally.
+As it was pointed out above, for these examples the displacement solution error is computed respect to a more refined numerical solution, therefore, this effect is not present in displacement results.